Turkey is a preferred investment destination for many foreigners, and investors looking for profitable investment areas can also settle in Turkey.

 Second: Availability of the company's headquarters

-Third: Appointing an official chartered accountant in order to submit all tax data to the department and to follow up on legal affairs on an ongoing basis
+Third: Appointing an officially chartered accountant to submit all tax data to the department and to follow up on legal affairs on an ongoing basis

-There is no big difference between establishing a personal company without a commercial registry or with a commercial registry, the difference between them is that this company can register with the Turkish Chamber of Commerce, and its owner can obtain a merchant card and benefit from economic activities
+There is no significant difference between setting a private company without a commercial registry or with a commercial registry; the difference between them is that this company can register with the Turkish Chamber of Commerce, and its owner can obtain a merchant card and benefit from economic activities

 Advantages of establishing a personal company in Turkey

-This type of commercial company is ideal for owners of small and medium enterprises whose goal is to invest in Turkey, and it is one of the preferred types for a large number of investors in Turkey, as it can consist of one or more people, and it is prohibited to exceed more than 50 partners, and to have a limited liability business And it has a specific trade name that allows the practice of commercial activities with a capital starting from 10 thousand Turkish liras, and the value of the basic shares is the capital of the company.
+This type of commercial company is ideal for owners of small and medium enterprises whose goal is to invest in Turkey.
+It is one of the preferred types for many investors in Turkey, as it can consist of one or more people.
+It is prohibited to exceed more than 50 partners and to have a limited liability business.
+It has a specific trade name that allows commercial activities with a capital starting from 10 thousand Turkish liras.
+The value of the basic shares is the capital of the company.

 Advantages of establishing a limited liability company in Turkey

-The company’s capital was determined according to the following: The partners in the memorandum of association pledge to pay the amount of the basic capital, which is 50,000 Turkish liras, and the Constituent Council has the right to approve the offering of shares for public subscription, and this claims that the capital is not less than 100,000 Turkish liras as a minimum.
+The company's capital was determined according to the following: The partners in the memorandum of association pledge to pay the amount of the primary money, which is 50,000 Turkish liras, and the Constituent Council has the right to approve the offering of shares for public subscription, and this claims that the capital is not less than 100,000 Turkish liras as a minimum.

 Advantages of establishing a joint-stock company in Turkey

 The general partners are liable to the creditors with unlimited liability.
-The company is subject to a written form (the company’s articles of incorporation), which is documented at the Notar or at the Commercial Registry Directorate, provided that the memorandum of association is signed in the presence of the Director of the Commercial Registry.
+In addition, he is subject to a written form (the company's articles of incorporation), which is documented at the Notar or the Commercial Registry Directorate, provided that the memorandum of association is signed in the presence of the Director of the Commercial Registry.